Welcome from Peter Scott, CEO

 The Role – Head of Policy

 The post-holder will perform the challenging and high-profile role of leading the policy function within the organisation.
-In particular, they will play a critical role in developing strategy and driving process improvements based on the expert knowledge of current statutory services and the wider policy landscape across Scotland and Northern Ireland.
+In particular, this role will be critical in supporting the ongoing strategy for future development of the organisation and driving process improvements based on expert knowledge of current statutory services and the wider policy landscape across Scotland and Northern Ireland.

 Further details on the role can be found by downloading the Job Description and Terms below: